For G30 students

 For more details, check the Institute of Liberal Arts and Sciences website.

-This Guide is to inform you of our policy regarding classes for the 2021 academic year, COVID-19 infection prevention measures, contact information, and other basic information regarding student life.
-(Published March 11, 2021)
+This page will provide students with information about our policy regarding AY 2021 classes, COVID-19 infection prevention measures, contact information, and other basic information about student life.

 ＊Basic Information About COVID-19 (Q&A)【Japanese only】

 4. Course Registration

 6. Students Who Have Concerns About Coming to the University

 2. Educational measures to be taken in the event of an outbreak of a person infected with the new coronavirus, etc., and the handling of cases where a student of the University is absent from class due to infection with the new coronavirus or cold symptoms such as fever

 2. Methods of Contacting Students